avaspataru/SHAP-Value-Plotting-for-CRISPR-tools/README.md

   **results**: contains pickle files with saved SHAP values for all the models and tools ran

-  **plotfrompickle.py**: given a pickle file name (from within results), it will load the SHAP values and produce the plot
+  **plotfrompickle.py**: given a pickle file name (from within results), it will load the SHAP values and produce the SHAP summary plot

+  **analyse.py**: given a pickle file name (from within results), it will generate a plot of SHAP values by positions in the guide

+  **utils.py**: this contains general methods used by the other scripts

 ## Other resources